Five years ago, I was a sad human being.

 Additionally, you need outside input.
-This is why I stressed the importance of tough love earlier in this post: other people will have valuable insight and advice for you, and you need to be able to absorb it.
+This is why I stressed the importance of tough love earlier in this post: other people will have valuable insight and advice for you and you need to be able to absorb it.

 Make sure you treat all things in your life this way.

-You should be constantly learning from your past — both your successes and failures.
+You should be constantly learning from your past — both from your successes and failures.
 If you make the same mistake twice, you didn’t learn your lesson the first time.